-Emergency Home Response Service (EHRS) is a 24-hour emergency communication link to assistance outside the home for older adults with documented health and safety needs and mobility limitations.
+Emergency Home Response Service (EHRS) is a 24-hour emergency communication link to assistance inside and outside the home for older adults with documented health and safety needs and mobility limitations.
 This service is provided by a two-way voice communication system consisting of a base unit and an activation device worn by the participant that will automatically link the older adult to a professionally staffed support center.
-EHRS is a CCP core service provided to improve the independence and safety of participants in their own homes and help reduce the need for nursing home care.
-In FY22, an average monthly caseload of approximately 30,600 participants utilized the service.
+EHRS is a CCP core service provided to improve the independence and safety of participants in their own homes and help reduce the need for nursing facility care.
+In FY24 GPS and falls detection were added to the EHRS Waiver.
+In FY24, an average monthly caseload of approximately 30,500 participants utilized the service.